Step into the Future of Air Mobility

 Get ready for an Asia-focused world event at the Advanced Air Mobility Asia Symposium (AAM Asia), coming 16-18 September 2025 to Aichi Sky Expo in Aichi Prefecture, Japan!

-The event will address the evolving landscape of Advanced Air Mobility in Asia, including key public demonstrations in Korea and Japan.
+The event will address the evolving landscape of Advanced Air Mobility in Asia, including state of the AAM industry – get an exclusive look at key AAM tests in Korea and Japan.
 We will delve into the entire AAM ecosystem across use cases, infrastructure, ATM/UTM, MRO, regulators and more.
 AAM Asia will gather global stakeholders to discuss the unique challenges and opportunities across Asia’s rapidly growing aerospace market.

 Contribute to the transformation of the world’s largest aerospace sector.